datacouch-io/prompt_engineering/README.md

 -   Each lab is designed to be run independently.
 -   Follow the instructions provided in the notebooks to complete the exercises.
 -   You can modify the code and prompts to experiment with different approaches and see how they affect the output.

-## Contributing

-Contributions to this repository are welcome!
-If you have improvements, new lab ideas, or any other suggestions, feel free to fork the repository and submit a pull request.